Woman See

 Opening: a large flesh colored weather balloon hangs high above performance space with projection of close-up action of a film of withers mouth and tongue behaving vulgarly.

-Duet: Aqua metal refrigerator drawer becomes a location for the “wife” to be placed as an object of worship and convenience of control as a “housewife”
+Duet: Aqua metal refrigerator drawer becomes a throne/location for the “wife” to be placed as an object of worship and convenience of control – “house wife.”

-Duet: Jean Walser stands on a white wooden box in a cowgirl outfit with white boots and a white cowgirl hat reading a document about the US government physical protection of the original documents of the Constitution.
+Duet: Stately Jean Walser stands on a white wooden box in a cowgirl outfit with white boots and a white cowgirl hat reading a document created by the US government regarding the necessary physical protection of the original documents (pages) of the Constitution.

 Male Solo Figure: wearing a pink/yellow stripped parachute while riding on the shoulders of another male dancer, with women under the parachute; glides through the space; eventually turned female by forced wearing of a plastic mask with plastic hair.

-Sacred Sisterhood (play script by Verabel Call Cluff, partial document)
+Sacred Sisterhood reading (play script written by Verabel Call Cluff, partial document below – considers pologamy:

 >I recently attended a friend’s funeral, over 80 years old.
 He was surrounded by 3 wives, and, of course many children.